open-data/oc_search/docs/Custom_searches.md

 By convention, the Solr core name uses the pattern `search_<recombinant type name>`.
 For example, `search_contracts`, `search_qpnotes`, or `search_briefingt`.

-*Example of creating new core from command line*:
+*Example of creating new core from command line in Linux*:

 ```Shell
   sudo -u solr /opt/solr/bin/solr create -c search_qpnotes